retraigo/deto_website/content/events/technical-events/event5.md

 ---
 title: "Technical Debate"
-description: "The Block and Tackle Debate Event that challenges your ability to switch sides at the drop of a hat!"
+description: "The Debate Event that challenges your ability!"
 date: "2024-02-24"
 ---

 # Technical Debate

-Where the power of persuasion meets the art of argumentation!

 ## Details